allenai/OLMoE/README.md

 ### Adaptation

-1. Clone this [open-instruct branch](https://github.com/allenai/open-instruct/tree/olmoe-sft) & follow its setup instructions.
-If you want to use new features in open-instruct clone from the `main` branch instead.
+1. Clone Open Instruct [here](https://github.com/allenai/open-instruct/) & follow its setup instructions.
+If you run into any problems, try upgrading your transformers version with `pip install --upgrade transformers` first.
 2. SFT: After adapting as needed, run:
 ```
 accelerate launch \